 Best Placement for Water Damage Restoration Equipment September 27, 2016 – Posted in: Air Movers, Blog, Dehumidifiers, Industrial – Tags: Equipment Placement, Water Damage Restoration

-When you’re on a water damage restoration job, you want to do the best job possible and in the most efficient way.
+When you’re on a water damage restoration job, you want to do the job possible and in the most efficient way.
 Correct selection and placement of your equipment make all the difference.
 The following graphic and proceeding information covers the factors you should consider on your next water damage restoration job.

 This work is licensed under a Creative Commons Attribution-NoDerivs 3.0 United States License.